Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Conclusion and future directions

-Another interesting direction is to study relations between Bethe ansatz and finite dimensional commutative Frobenius algebra.
-In \cite{Korff:2013rsa}, a finite dimensional commutative Frobenius algebra was constructed in terms of Bethe ansatz for $q$-boson model.
-It is known that finite dimensional commutative Frobenius algebra is essentially same as 2d topological quantum field theory (TQFT) and 2d partition functions on genus $g$ Riemann surface $\Sigma_g$ corresponding to $q$-boson can be written as \cite{Okuda-Yoshida}
+Another interesting direction is to study relations between the Bethe ansatz and the finite-dimensional commutative Frobenius algebra.
+In \cite{Korff:2013rsa}, a finite-dimensional commutative Frobenius algebra was constructed in terms of the Bethe ansatz for the $q$-boson model.
+It is known that the finite-dimensional commutative Frobenius algebra is essentially same as the 2d topological quantum field theory (TQFT) and the 2d partition function on genus $g$ Riemann surface $\Sigma_g$ corresponding to $q$-boson can be written as \cite{Okuda-Yoshida}

-Here $ | \Psi (\lambda) \rangle$ is n eigen vector of $q$-boson determined by Bethe root $(\lambda)$.
-We obtained same type formulas for XXX and also XXZ spin chains and corresponding TQFT are topologically twisted 2d $\mathcal{N}=(2,2)$ and 3d $\mathcal{N}=2$ theories.
-By using a recent result \cite{Benini:2016hjo}, the partition function of 2d $\mathcal{N}=(2,2)$ and 3d $\mathcal{N}=2$ theories studied in this paper can be generalized to the Riemann surfaces as
+Here $ | \Psi (\lambda) \rangle$ is the eigenvector of the $q$-boson determined by the Bethe root $(\lambda)$.
+We obtained the same type of formula for the XXX$_{1/2}$ spin chain model where the corresponding TQFT is the topologically twisted 2d $\mathcal{N}=(2,2)$ theory and also for the XXZ$_{1/2}$ model that corresponds to the 3d $\mathcal{N}=2$ theory with the partial topological twist along $S^2$.
+By using recent results \cite{Benini:2016hjo, ClossetKim}, the partition function of the 2d $\mathcal{N}=(2,2)$ and the 3d $\mathcal{N}=2$ theories studied in this paper can be generalized to Riemann surfaces of genus $g$ as

-These formulas are very similarly to $q$-boson case and implies that there exist dimensional commutative Frobenius algebras associated with Bethe ansatz for XXX and also XXZ spin chains.
-It would be interesting to construct Frobenius algebras in terms of XXX and XXZ spin chains.
+These formulas are similar to the $q$-boson case and imply that there exist finite-dimensional commutative Frobenius algebras associated with the Bethe ansatz for the XXX$_{1/2}$ and also the XXZ$_{1/2}$ spin chain models.
+It would be interesting to construct the Frobenius algebras in terms of the XXX$_{1/2}$ and the XXZ$_{1/2}$ spin chain models.